Hope of Israel Ministries (Ecclesia of YEHOVAH):

 1 Corinthians 7:18, "Is any man called being circumcised? let him not become uncircumcised.
 Is any called in uncircumcision? let him not be circumcised."

-In Paul's advice concerning marriage he admonishes the Corinthians to remain in whatever state they were called.
-If they were called while married to an unbeliever, they were to remain married, etc. He uses circumcision as an example of remaining in the state you were called.
-If you were uncircumcised when you were called by YEHOVAH God, you are to remain uncircumcised all your life.
+In Paul's advice concerning marriage he admonishes the Corinthian Israelites to remain in whatever state they were called.
+If they were called while married to an unbelieving Israelite, they were to remain married, etc. He uses circumcision as an example of remaining in the state you were called.
+If you (as an Israelite) were uncircumcised when you were called by YEHOVAH God, you are to remain uncircumcised all your life.
 Of course, this admonition of Paul does not require strict adherence as his circumcision of Timothy shows (Acts 16:1-4).
-In that case it was more expedient that Timothy be circumcised so as not to hinder the preaching of the good news among the Jews.
+In that case it was more expedient that Timothy be circumcised so as not to hinder the preaching of the good news among the circumcision.
 This type of circumcision was acceptable because it was not done to justify or save Timothy.

 Some believe 1 Corinthians 7:18 proves circumcision was abolished.
 That is not true.
 What it demonstrates is YEHOVAH's provision for a special circumstance.
-Had Gentiles been raised by parents who obeyed Almighty God, including circumcising their sons on the eighth day, new Gentile converts to the faith would not be concerned with this issue!
+Had those of the northern ten tribes been raised by parents who obeyed Almighty God, including circumcising their sons on the eighth day, new Israelite converts to the faith would not be concerned with this issue!
 However, since they now find themselves in a state that is contrary to YEHOVAH's everlasting covenant of Genesis 17:13 -- and no longer able to obey the commandment since the eighth day of their life has past -- an exception was made.
 They may remain uncircumcised and give thanks to YEHOVAH God:

 Colossians 2:11, "In whom also ye are circumcised with the circumcision made without hands, in putting off the body of the sins of the flesh by the circumcision of Christ:"

-What happens in the case of Gentile converts who were called by YEHOVAH God while uncircumcised and who father male children?
+What happens in the case of converts from the northern ten tribes who were called by YEHOVAH God while uncircumcised and who father male children?
 Should they obey YEHOVAH God and keep His everlasting covenant and commandment to circumcise the child on the eighth day?
 YES!

 First of all, the New Testament issue of circumcision always concerned justification by faith vs. justification by works.
 No other issue concerning circumcision was in question.
 Second, Acts 21:21 proves Paul never meant for people to believe circumcision was abolished.
 It reads: